ncsu-geoforall-lab/open-science-course/topics/notebooks.rst

     c

+This should show number 13 right under the letter ``c``.

 Alternatively, use print (statement in Python 2 and function in Python 3)::

-    print "Answer is", c
+    print "Result is", c

 What is unique to Jupyter is that Python code can be mixed with command line code (like Bash).
 To do that, it is enough just to prefix the command line with an exclamation mark::

-    !echo "Answer is $c"
+    !echo "Result is $c"

 The variables from Python code are referenced in the same way as variables in Bash.